sapcc/hermes/docs/operators/operators-guide.md

 Hermes can be used via our [Converged Cloud Dashboard Elektra](https://github.com/sapcc/elektra) via "Auditing" or directly with the http API.

 The Hermes binary is server only.
-There is no client binary for connecting to Hermes.
+For a client CLI tool please refer to the [hermesctl](https://github.com/sapcc/hermes-ctl) project.

 # Operating Hermes